Skidout/Jiffyedit/README.md

     alias jiffyedit='/home/user/programs/jiffyedit'

-  And change the path of the plugins in jiffyedit-master.cpp to reflect the actual path of the plugins.
+  And change the path of the plugins in jiffyedit-master.cpp to reflect the actual path of the plugins (before compiling).
 (See the #ifdef.)

   If want to use git clone and then enter the cloned folder on your PC, you can compile using the same commands, then add it just like it says above.